MAIN COURSES

 • 1 cup canned chickpeas, rinsed and drained

-• 1 cup shaved fennel
+• 1 cup diced fennel (bulb only)

 • 1 cup cherry tomatoes, halved